Bill FitzGibbons

-Bill FitzGibbons (born 1950) is an American artist born in Memphis, Tennessee, who focuses on public art light sculptures, and environmental art.
+Bill FitzGibbons (born 1950) is an American artist born in Memphis, Tennessee, known for public light sculptures and environmental art.
 FitzGibbons has worked with sculpture for over thirty years, and has done projects in numerous countries, including Finland, Iceland, Germany, and the UK.
 For 2012, the state of Texas announced FitzGibbons as a State Artist.

 Biography

 Towards the end of the 1960s, FitzGibbons graduated from high school and left his Memphis home to move east and attend college.
 He attended the University of Tennessee and then Washington University in St. Louis.
-FitzGibbons credits the Russian Constructivists, in regards to their sculpture and philosophy with having impacted his early work.
-His first creations were neon paintings, then scrap material media projects, and eventually polyester resin sculptures.
-He completed dozens of public art projects while working full-time as executive director of Blue Star Contemporary Art Museum.
+FitzGibbons credits the Russian Constructivists, particularly their sculpture and philosophy, with exerting impact on his early work.
+FitzGibbons' first creations were neon paintings, they were followed by scrap material media projects, and subsequently by polyester resin sculptures.

+Fitzgibbons arrived in San Antonio in 1988 and he worked at the San Antonio Art Institute.

+When Linda Pace created her foundation called Artpace, it was Fitzgibbons who suggested to her that she include an artists' residency program that would include local, national, and international artists.

+He completed 30 public art projects, many while working full-time as executive director of Blue Star Contemporary Art Museum, which he directed for 11 years, he retired to pursue his art, and for a time directed special projects on a part-time basis.

 For 2012 FitzGibbons was announced as the 3D state artist of Texas.
 When he received the award, FitzGibbons expressed the hope that "more attention on the state level can be brought to the arts, so the government can understand that the support of the visual and performing arts in the state actually is an investment in our future and it should be one of the fundamentals of education."